niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 ### What now?

-This game, as is mentioned in the article's title, works as a great *template*- you can learn a lot by expanding it with your own features and experimenting.
-There is a lot you can do to make your version of the game unique from everyone else's, you may have already had some ideas, so try and implement them!
+This game, as is mentioned in the article's title, this tutorial leaves you with a nice *template*- you can learn a lot by expanding it with your own features and experimenting.
+There is a lot you can do to make your version of the game unique from everyone else's.
+You may have already had some ideas, so try and implement them!

-Just remember that much of your time spent doing game development will be spent researching, experimenting, and debugging- it's perfectly fine if you're not always making object and visible progress towards finishing your games, **it's all part of the process at all skill levels**.
+Just do your best to start small to avoid overwhelming yourself or getting frustrated, and **remember that the completed version of this template is available to download off the GitHub page**.

 Keep in mind as well that you can completely charge around the art assets if you're not digging the space theme- the top down controller could be used in something like a hunter dodging leopards in the jungle, ships at sea, or a dungeon crawl.
 Be creative!